fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

-Most of the mitigations mentioned above apply to this scenario as well, except for the one that involves changing the annotations of the `ServiceAccount` to impersonate a different identity or deleting the `ServiceAccount` altogether, as the controller `ServiceAccount` is a system `ServiceAccount` and should not be deleted.
+Most of the mitigations mentioned above apply to this scenario as well, except for the one that involves changing the annotations of the `ServiceAccount` to impersonate a different identity or deleting the `ServiceAccount` altogether, as the controller `ServiceAccount` should not be deleted.
 The best mitigation in this case is to restart the Flux controllers so the cache is purged.

+**EKS Pod Identity**: In EKS Pod Identity the association between a `ServiceAccount` and an IAM Role is not configured on the `ServiceAccount` annotations, nor anywhere else inside the Kubernetes cluster.
+The association is established entirely through the EKS/IAM APIs.
+In this case, all the mitigations mentioned above apply, except for the one that involves changing the annotations of the `ServiceAccount`, as there are no annotations to change.

 ### Library Integration